DomGSCripps/DomGSCripps/README.md

     <td>
       <h3>Climb Don't Dig - Steam Demo</h3>
       <p><strong>Date:</strong> August 2024</p>
-      <p>My first steam demo, you guide a mole from the underground to the surface, relying on an ability to phase through walls and obstacles.
-As of writing 835 licenses have been claimed.</p>
+      <p>My first steam demo, a 2D platformer in which you guide a mole from the underground to the surface, relying on an ability to phase through walls and obstacles.
+As of writing 835 licenses have been claimed.
+One of my first games to have a distinct art style, many systems were created for this project including a dialogue system and a blood decal system that interacts with Unitys 2D tilemaps.</p>
       <p><strong>Languages and Tools:</strong> C#, Unity 2022.3, Asesprite</p>
       <a href="https://store.steampowered.com/app/3272150/Climb_Dont_Dig/">Steam Demo</a>
     </td>